SheetJS/sheetjs/demos/headless/README.md

 # Headless Browsers

-The library, intentionally conservative in the use of ES5+ feaures, plays nicely with most headless browsers.
+The library, intentionally conservative in the use of ES5+ features, plays nicely with most headless browsers.
 This demo shows a few common headless scenarios.

 ## PhantomJS